Feature request #12324

 #8 Updated by Nathan Woodrow over 2 years ago

 Ok yes it is that.
 If you have the

 uniqueidentifier as the primary key all the feature ids come out as 0, but if set to

 OBJECTID you will get correct ids.

 Currently QGIS doesn't handle having GUID columns as a key column, it will need to be a int or bigint.

-#9 Updated by Ali Diba about 2 years ago
+#9 Updated by Ali Diba over 2 years ago

 - File SQLTablePlusdata.sql added

 Please use this attached SQL table and data.
 It has no GUIDs.
 Data types are datetime, nvarchar, varchar, int, and geometry.
 2.8 Returns the following error:

 dbname='FM_SpatialViews' host=sw-demo3 user='xxx' password='xxxx' srid=3857 type=POINT table="dbo"."test1" (Shape) sql= is an invalid layer - not loaded